 Happy Groundhog Day 2014!

-Not surprisingly, Punxsutawney Phil has emerged from his hole…or wherever they keep that cute lil’ rat and has seen his shadow this morning which means 6 more weeks of winter.
+Not surprisingly, Punxsutawney Phil has emerged from his hole or wherever they keep that cute lil’ rat and has seen his shadow this morning which means 6 more weeks of winter.
 I don’t think anyone is surprised by this prediction after the winter we have had so far.
 Just last week, thousands of Georgians were stuck in gridlock on snow-covered streets.
-One or two inches of snow up here in Ohio don’t mean much, but for our friends in southern streets it can be devastating.
+One or two inches of snow up here in Ohio doesn’t mean much, but it can be devastating for our friends in the south.
 Here’s hoping Phil’s weather prediction of a late spring will mean a more “normal” winter for all of us!

 Water around your home could very well spell trouble.
-If it seeps into cracks in your crawlspace or basement, it’ll either sit there until it freezes again – causing further damage when it melts again – or if there is a lot of it, it’ll seep its way into your crawlspace of basement.
+If it seeps into cracks in your crawlspace or basement, it’ll either sit there until it freezes again – causing further damage when it melts again – or if there is a lot of it, it’ll seep its way into your crawlspace or basement.
 This can cause tens of thousands of dollars in damage.
 Not a great way to celebrate melting snow!
-(A snow bunny, I am not…)

 Keep water away from your home by making sure your gutters are clear and working properly.
 They should be pushing water away from your home, not allowing it to sit near your foundation.
 However, if there’s still snow on the ground and/or the temperatures are still pretty cold, then hold off on checking your gutters or call in a professional to do it.
 This isn’t the best time of year for most folks to be climbing on ladders.

 We can’t keep the snow from melting, but we can do some things to prevent water damage.
 Think of it as water control.
 Although Punxsutawney Phil doesn’t foresee winter ending anytime soon, it will end and with it will be water.
-Get ahead of the game and get your crawlspace or basement ready to control the inevitable thaw…again and again because we know it will take several thaws before spring has really sprung.
+Get ahead of the game and get your crawlspace or basement ready to control the inevitable thaw.
+It will take several thaws before spring has really sprung.